-It later named three other jailed Cubans as prisoners of conscience, in the first such recognition of inmates on the island since the last of 75 government opponents jailed in a 2003 crackdown were freed last spring.
+It would have been the first such recognition of an inmate on the island since the last of 75 government opponents jailed in a 2003 crackdown were freed last spring.

-The human rights watchdog had planned to send a worldwide call to action Friday morning demanding the immediate release of Wilman Villar, Amnesty Caribbean campaign officer James Burke told The Associated Press by phone from London.
+The human rights watchdog had planned to send an urgent action notice Friday morning calling for the immediate release of Wilman Villar, Amnesty Caribbean campaign officer James Burke told The Associated Press by phone from London.
 But Villar died Thursday night from complications of pneumonia after a 50-day hunger strike.
 He had been hospitalized since Jan.
 14 and was in a coma.

-The group has strict criteria for what constitutes a prisoner of conscience, including a history of nonviolence.
+Amnesty was considering other cases as possible prisoners of conscience and could make an announcement soon, Burke said.
+The agency has strict criteria for what constitutes a prisoner of conscience, including a history of nonviolence.

-Cuba denies holding any political prisoners and characterizes dissidents as mercenaries bent on toppling the Communist Party government at the behest of Washington.
+Cuba denies holding any political prisoners and calls island dissidents mercenaries bent on toppling the government at the behest of Washington.
 There was no mention of Villar in state-run media so far, and authorities did not immediately respond to a request for comment.

-Until recently Villar, 31, was little known even among fellow dissidents, who said he apparently began taking part in anti-government actions only last fall.
-Authorities arrested him in November during a protest and threatened to punish him for a prior domestic violence case if he did not stop making trouble, Amnesty International and island dissidents said.
+Until recently Villar was little known even among fellow dissidents, who said he apparently began taking part in anti-government actions only last fall.
+Authorities arrested Villar in November during a protest and threatened to punish him for a prior domestic violence case if he did not stop making trouble, according to Amnesty and island dissidents.

-Villar's health worsened until finally he was hospitalized and slipped into a coma, said Elizardo Sanchez, head of the independent Cuban Commission for Human Rights and National Reconciliation, which monitors detentions of dissidents in Cuba.
+Villar's health worsened and he was recently hospitalized, said Elizardo Sanchez, head of the independent Cuban Commission for Human Rights and National Reconciliation, which monitors detentions of island dissidents.

-His death set off a flurry of news articles, blogs, tweets and recriminations from rights groups, dissidents and U.S. politicians, everyone from Cuban-American legislators and GOP presidential candidate Mitt Romney to President Barack Obama.
+His death set off a storm of news articles, blogs, tweets and recriminations from U.S. politicians, from the Cuban-American congressional delegation to President Barack Obama.

-"Villar's senseless death highlights the ongoing repression of the Cuban people and the plight faced by brave individuals standing up for the universal rights of all Cubans," Obama said in a statement.
+"Villar's senseless death highlights the ongoing repression of the Cuban people and the plight faced by brave individuals standing up for the universal rights of all Cubans," the president said in a statement.

 "The death of a human being is always painful, but it seems some suffer more than others ...
 The death of an individual convicted by a court for acts of violence is converted into a weapon to be hurled at the Cuban Revolution," pro-government blogger Iroel Sanchez wrote.

 Villar is the second jailed dissident to die on hunger strike in the last two years.
-In February 2010, Orlando Zapata Tamayo, also considered a prisoner of conscience by Amnesty International, died after refusing food for months.
+In February 2010, Orlando Zapata Tamayo, also considered a prisoner of conscience by Amnesty, passed away after refusing food for months.